michangelo/py4e/Notes/Lesson1_Why_Program/lesson1_notes.md

     SyntaxError: invalid syntax
     >>>

 There is little to be gained by arguing with Python.
 It is just a tool.
 It has no emotions and it is happy and ready to serve you whenever you need it.
 Its error messages sound harsh, but they are just Python's call for help.
 It has looked at what you typed, and it simply cannot understand what you have entered.

 Python is much more like a dog, loving you unconditionally, having a few key words that it understands, looking you with a sweet look on its face (>>>), and waiting for you to say something it understands.
 When Python says "SyntaxError: invalid syntax", it is simply wagging its tail and saying, "You seemed to say something but I just don't understand what you meant, but please keep talking to me (>>>)."

 As your programs become increasingly sophisticated, you will encounter three general types of errors:

->Syntax errors: These are the first errors you will make and the easiest to fix.
+- **Syntax errors**: These are the first errors you will make and the easiest to fix.
 A syntax error means that you have violated the "grammar" rules of Python.
 Python does its best to point right at the line and character where it noticed it was confused.
 The only tricky bit of syntax errors is that sometimes the mistake that needs fixing is actually earlier in the program than where Python noticed it was confused.
 So the line and character that Python indicates in a syntax error may just be a starting point for your investigation.

->Logic errors: A logic error is when your program has good syntax but there is a mistake in the order of the statements or perhaps a mistake in how the statements relate to one another.
+- **Logic errors**: A logic error is when your program has good syntax but there is a mistake in the order of the statements or perhaps a mistake in how the statements relate to one another.
 A good example of a logic error might be, "take a drink from your water bottle, put it in your backpack, walk to the library, and then put the top back on the bottle."

->Semantic errors: A semantic error is when your description of the steps to take is syntactically perfect and in the right order, but there is simply a mistake in the program.
+- **Semantic errors**: A semantic error is when your description of the steps to take is syntactically perfect and in the right order, but there is simply a mistake in the program.
 The program is perfectly correct but it does not do what you intended for it to do.
 A simple example would be if you were giving a person directions to a restaurant and said, "...when you reach the intersection with the gas station, turn left and go one mile and the restaurant is a red building on your left."
 Your friend is very late and calls you to tell you that they are on a farm and walking around behind a barn, with no sign of a restaurant.
 Then you say "did you turn left or right at the gas station?" and they say, "I followed your directions perfectly, I have them written down, it says turn left and go one mile at the gas station."
 Then you say, "I am very sorry, because while my instructions were syntactically correct, they sadly contained a small but undetected semantic error.".

 Again in all three types of errors, Python is merely trying its hardest to do exactly what you have asked.

-### Debugging
+## Debugging

 When Python spits out an error or even when it gives you a result that is different from what you had intended, then begins the hunt for the cause of the error.
 Debugging is the process of finding the cause of the error in your code.
 When you are debugging a program, and especially if you are working on a hard bug, there are four things to try:

->reading: Examine your code, read it back to yourself, and check that it says what you meant to say.
+- **reading**: Examine your code, read it back to yourself, and check that it says what you meant to say.

->running: Experiment by making changes and running different versions.
+- **running**: Experiment by making changes and running different versions.
 Often if you display the right thing at the right place in the program, the problem becomes obvious, but sometimes you have to spend some time to build scaffolding.

->ruminating: Take some time to think!
+- **ruminating**: Take some time to think!
 What kind of error is it: syntax, runtime, semantic?
 What information can you get from the error messages, or from the output of the program?
 What kind of error could cause the problem you're seeing?
 What did you change last, before the problem appeared?

->retreating: At some point, the best thing to do is back off, undoing recent changes, until you get back to a program that works and that you understand.
+- **retreating**: At some point, the best thing to do is back off, undoing recent changes, until you get back to a program that works and that you understand.
 Then you can start rebuilding.

 Beginning programmers sometimes get stuck on one of these activities and forget the others.
 Finding a hard bug requires reading, running, ruminating, and sometimes retreating.
 If you get stuck on one of these activities, try the others.
 Each activity comes with its own failure mode.